rsksmart/RSKIPs/IPs/RSKIP0.md

 ## RSKIP Formats and Templates

 RSKIPs should be written in [markdown] format.
+Here is a [template](/IPs/RSKIP0_TEMPLATE) to follow.
 Image files should be included in a subdirectory for that RSKIP.

 ## RSKIP Header Preamble

-Each RSKIP must begin with an RFC 822 style header preamble.
+Each RSKIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (---).
+This header is also termed “front matter” by Jekyll.
 The headers must appear in the following order.
 Headers marked with "*" are optional and are described below.
 All other headers are required.

 ` * RSKIP: ` *RSKIP number* (determined by the RSKIP editor)